Synergic quantum generative machine learning: Quantum state discrimination

-for $\alpha=\beta.$ In both cases this probability depends only on the overlap of the states and can be measured, e.g., by a SWAP test.
-The advantage of SQGEN is that it automatically sets its internal pointer state to $\ket{r}$ while in case of QGAN the discriminator has to learn how to discriminate between $\ket{r}$ and $\ket{g}$ having access to only one of them at a time.
+Both QGAN and SQGEN train the discriminator to reach its optimal performance.
+The advantage of SQGEN is that it automatically sets its internal pointer $\ket{\psi}$ state to $\ket{r}$, i.e., only the cases, where $\ket{r}$ collapses onto $\ket{\psi}$ and $\ket{g}$ collapses onto the support space of $\openone - |\psi\rangle\langle\psi|$ are counted as the relevant events.
+In case of QGAN the discriminator has to learn how to discriminate between $\ket{r}$ and $\ket{g}$ having access to only one of them at a time.
 This means that it performs superfluous computations that are needed for establishing a reference frame for the discrimination process.
-Note, however, that the SQGEN discriminator when used outside the training process will behave as the one trained using the standard approach.
+The details of the discriminator training for SQGEN together with the discriminator ansatz are discussed further in the text.

+The discriminator works at its best when the probability of state discrimination is maximized.
+We can maximize this probability instead of the difference of rates of assigning Real/Fake label to a sample delivered by $\mathcal{R}$ or $\mathcal{G}$, as it is done in the standard GAN.
+This probability will be lowered, if the similarity between the samples given by $\mathcal{R}$ or $\mathcal{G}$ is increased, as it happens to the aforementioned difference of rates.